Netflix/sureal/README.md

 ## Usage in a Python Script

 More examples of using the subjective models in a Python script can be found in [/python/script/run_subjective_models.py](/python/script/run_subjective_models.py).
+Run the script first to get a sense of what it does.